Teen Car Accidents

 Statute of Limitations in a Teen Car Accident Claim

 If you are injured in a traffic collision involving a teen driver, how much time do you have to file a lawsuit?
 Whether the teen driver or another motorist was at fault, most car accident claims must be filed within two years from the date of the collision under Ohio law (Ohio Rev. Code Section 2305.10).
-This clock is known as the statute of limitations, and it starts to tick on the date of a person’s accident or injury.
+This clock is known as the statute of limitations, and it begins to tick on the date of the accident or injury.

-When an injured party waits too long to file a lawsuit and the clock runs out, then the car accident claim will become a time-barred lawsuit under Ohio law.
-Once a claim is time-barred, it is difficult and often impossible to file a lawsuit to seek financial compensation.
+If an injured party waits too long to file a claim, the clock runs out and the accident claim will become a time-barred lawsuit under Ohio law.
+Once a claim is time-barred, it is often impossible to file a lawsuit to seek financial compensation.

-If you were injured in a crash caused by a teen driver, or if your teenage driver was injured in a collision, you should learn more about options for filing a car accident claim.
-I’ll Make Them Pay!® Call me at 877.944.4373 to learn more about how I can help with your case.
+If you were injured in an accident caused by a teen driver, or if your teenage driver was injured in a collision, call me me to learn more about your legal options and how I can help you Make Them Pay!®